EliseevNP/githelp/README.md

 ### clone

-> You need add ssh key in your gitlab account for using this command
+> You need to add the ssh key to your gitlab account to use this command

 ```sh
 $ githelp clone --help